 This detox has a holistic body and mind approach, so even though it’s designed to detox the inside of your body it’s not all about working from the inside and out - you got to do the work from the outside and in as well.
 Two life hacks Sophia swears by:

 Dry brushing is a process of exfoliating the skin before showering that removes dead layers of skin so that the body can more efficiently remove toxins.
-Dry brushing also targets the lymphatic system and helps support the lymphatic drainage to reduce inflammation due to stagnant lymph.
+Dry brushing also targets the lymphatic system and helps support the lymphatic drainage to reduce inflammation due to stagnant lymph, get rid of fluid retentions and boost your blood circulation.
 After dry brushing, lubricate the body with heated sesame oil to moisturize the skin and prevent it from drying out during the shower.
+A detox cleanse doesn't get any more spa-like than this.

 3. Rebalancing and detoxifying Mung Bean Soup recipe

 Feeling seven months pregnant without being pregnant, anyone who can relate?
-This is Sophias number one recipe from the hard core detox menu and when eaten daily over a period of time, it will have a powerful detoxifying effect that is quite remarkable.
+This is Sophias number one recipe from the hard core detox diet menu and when eaten daily over a period of time, it will have a powerful detoxifying effect on your body that is quite remarkable.
 No more food babies - the Mung bean soup will make sure you can kiss that bloated, swollen belly goodbye.
+This soup is a must in your detox diet.

 1/4 cup mung beans